MicrosoftDocs/cpp-docs/docs/standard-library/bad-array-new-length.md

 ---
 # bad_array_new_length Class

-The class describes an exception thrown to indicate that an allocation request did not succeed.
+The class describes an exception thrown to indicate that an allocation request did not succeed due to array size less than zero or greater than its limit.

 ## Syntax